SansGuidon/bookmarks/README.md

 * [Shodan](https://www.shodan.io/explore) - Explore the Internet | Discover the Internet using search queries shared by other users.
 Cams, Webcams, Default passwords...
 * [Bozhidar Bozhanov](https://techblog.bozho.net/gdpr-practical-guide-developers/) - (2017) GDPR – A Practical Guide For Developers
 * [GhostProject](https://ghostproject.fr/) - Find leaked passwords.
 Search by full email address or username
-* [Account Killer](https://www.accountkiller.com/en/) - Super simple instructions to delete just about any online account or profile, on popular websites / app
+* [Account Killer](https://www.accountkiller.com/en/) - Super simple instructions to delete just about any online account or profile, on popular websites / app. **Bonus** : [SiteCheck bookmarklet](https://www.accountkiller.com/en/site-check) - it quickly checks if you can easily delete your account, in one click.

 # Productivity
 > News